SFTP (Secure File Transfer Protocol) is an encrypted file transfer method used to move files between your local computer and a file server.

 The Student microcomputer Labs offer SFTP access to your home directory space through any computer in the Labs.

-As a student of the University of Texas at Dallas, you are allotted 50 megabytes of storage space in your home directory.
-Your home directory is already full of many different types of file and folders.
-Included are your web folders, storage data, and many personal preferences.
+As a student of the University of Texas at Dallas, you are allotted 50 MB of storage space in your home directory.
+Your home directory is already full of several different types of file and folders.
+Included are your web folders, storage data, and personal preferences.

-Files stored in you home directory public_html folder are later accessible using a web browser such as Internet Explorer from www.utdallas.edu/~netid, where netid is your university NetID.
-(You must set the proper file permissions to view the files online.
-Use Windows to assign security privileges or see How to Set Up Your Webpage.
+Files stored in you home directory public_html folder are later accessible using a web browser from www.utdallas.edu/~netid where netid is your University NetID.
+For more information, see: Personal Webpage

 These are the instructions for using SFTP to move files between your local computer and a file server on Windows.
 The Windows computers located in the Labs offer SFTP through a program named WinSCP.

-If you do not already have access to WinSCP, you can download it at www.winscp.com.
-After downloading the program, follow the installation instructions below.
+If you do not already have access to WinSCP, you can download it at www.winscp.net.
+After downloading the program, follow the instructions below.

 These are the instructions for using SFTP to move files between your local computer and a file server on Macintosh.
-The Macintosh computers located in the Labs offer SFTP through a program named Fugu.
+Cyberduck is a commonly used free SFTP client for Mac computers.
+After downloading the program, follow the instructions below.

 To access your home directory using Terminal: